Manuel Herrick

-Manuel Herrick nicknamed the "Okie Jesus Congressman" (September 20, 1876 – January 11, 1952) was a United States Representative from Oklahoma for one term, from March 4, 1921 to March 3, 1923.
+Manuel Herrick, nicknamed the "Okie Jesus Congressman" (September 20, 1876 – c.
+January 11, 1952) was a United States Representative from Oklahoma for one term, from March 4, 1921 to March 3, 1923.

 Early life

-Born Emanuel Herrick in Perry Township, Tuscarawas County, Ohio on September 20, 1876, he moved with his parents, John Emanuel Herrick and Belinda Kale Herrick, to Greenwood County, Kansas in 1877.
+Born Immanuel Herrick in Perry Township, Tuscarawas County, Ohio on September 20, 1876, he moved with his parents, John Emanuel Herrick and Belinda Kale Herrick, to Greenwood County, Kansas in 1877.
+Herrick’s mother believed her son was Jesus Christ reincarnated, leading Herrick himself to believe so as well.
 Herrick was self-educated and engaged in agricultural pursuits.
-Later, he settled in the Cherokee Strip in Oklahoma Territory.
-In 1893, Herrick moved to Perry and became interested in agriculture and stock raising.
+In 1893, he settled in the Cherokee Strip in Oklahoma Territory.

+On June 29, 1893, Herrick attempted to rob a train, but was arrested by the conductor.
+He was deemed insane and sent to Oak Lawn Retreat, a private asylum in Jacksonville, Illinois, founded by Andrew McFarland.
+Afterwards, Herrick moved to Perry and became interested in agriculture and stock raising.

+In 1907 prior to statehood, he was a justice of the peace in Noble County.
+After statehood, he unsuccessfully ran for several county offices in Noble County.His mother died on December 9, 1911.
+In 1914, his father sold him the family farm near Perry, before dying on December 12, 1918.
+In 1918, he made his first run for the U.S. House of Representatives, receiving 56 votes.

 Congressional career

 At the age of forty-two, Herrick was elected as a Republican to the Sixty-seventh Congress.
 Herrick won the Republican nomination after the popular incumbent Republican congressman, Dick T. Morgan, died unexpectedly on the last day of filing, allowing Herrick to take the nomination unopposed.
 Herrick was elected in November 1920 based on the strength of Warren G. Harding's showing in his district.
 Herrick served from March 4, 1921 to March 3, 1923.
 He unsuccessfully ran for reelection in 1922, losing in the Republican primary.

-As a Congressman, Herrick was one of the more colorful members of that body.
-During his one-and-only term, Herrick scandalized his fellow legislators by soliciting marriage proposals from beauty queens, only to claim that he was gathering information for intended legislation banning beauty pageants.
-Herrick took a similar approach to his 1925 arrest for moonshining, claiming to be an undercover agent for the Internal Revenue Service.
-Herrick was also notable for his prowess as a barnstorming aviator, and for claiming to be Jesus Christ reborn (his given name was Immanuel).
-His mental health was often in question and his eccentricities and lack of knowledge of the governmental process overshadowed his diligence for constituents.
+Herrick was also notable for his prowess as a barnstorming aviator, and for his Jesus reincarnation claims, leading him to be nicknamed the “Okie Jesus Congressman”.
+He intended to campaign for reelection using a plane in 1922, but it crashed in Hamlin, Arkansas, with Herrick sustaining minor injuries.
+He lost his 1924 reelection campaign to fellow Republican Milton C. Garber.